 - Cork laminate is a natural option.
 Cork laminate floors give you an environmentally friendly product.
 This type of flooring uses the bark of cork trees, which is a natural material that’s also sustainable.
 Cork flooring gives those using it insulation from cold subfloors as well, such as cement.
 Among our customers, Cork Laminate Flooring is a popular choice, as it also delivers shock absorbing properties for those walking on the flooring.
 It is available in a few different color choices and designs.

 - Installation in areas of moisture.
 Laminate is generally not a waterproof type of material, so using it in a constantly wet area is often not recommended.
 However, if you are looking for a laminate type of product that you can use in areas exposed to moisture, you can select a laminate tile that has a raised waterproof base, which allows air to flow underneath the tile and remove the moisture, keeping the dampness away from the laminate material.
 The Max Tile Raised Floor Tile uses a 3 mm thick vinyl top layer for durability over a raised polypropylene base that keeps moisture away.
 The base will stand up to heavy furniture and foot traffic.

 - Traditional black and white colors.
 Some people love the look of black and white checkerboard laminate.
 This is a fun look for a kitchen or a family rec room, or it can be used in a commercial setting, such as a church or a school.
-The LVT Solid 20 Mil Tiles deliver this look, all in an easy to clean type of flooring that’s also extremely durable.
-This style of laminate does require a glue-down installation, but it doesn’t require the same level of maintenance of other products.
+The Rosco Tile TV Studio Flooring delivers this look, all in an easy-to-clean type of flooring that’s also extremely durable.
+This style of laminate does require a glue-down or tape-down installation, but it doesn’t require the same level of maintenance as other products.